InseeFr/Bowie/README.md

 Documentation will also be provided through this initiative and synchronisation with the overall steering tool of the data collection system.

+Link to the documentation for the installation of the survey design product : [get-started](./GET-STARTED.md)

 🇫🇷

 Ce dépôt sert à suivre les progrès du produit Conception d'Enquêtes développé à l'Insee et pour communiquer sur les résultats (ou leur absence).